leape/mono/docs/adr/adr-01-framework.md

 #### Evaluation

--   Generated artefacts are only slightly larger than vanilla JS
+-   Generated artefacts are only slightly larger than Vanilla JS
 -   Polyfills are handled automatically
 -   Flexible build system
 -   With Ionic, a larger project is behind it as a maintainer